Subject–verb–object word order: Language differences and variation

 If the embedded clause is introduced by the transparent conjunction zyi the SOV order changes to SVO. "mye ees phyikyir (zyi) tsi maa dyikh temyis ciThy".

-English developed from such a reordering language and still bears traces of this word order, for example in locative inversion ("In the garden sat a cat.") and some clauses beginning with negative expressions: "only" ("Only then do we find X."), "not only" ("Not only did he storm away but also slammed the door."), "under no circumstances" ("under no circumstances are the students allowed to use a mobile phone"), "never" ("Never have I done that."), "on no account" and the like.
+English developed from such a reordering language and still bears traces of this word order, for example in locative inversion ("In the garden sat a cat.", "Here Comes the Sun", "There appeared before me..., Dexter E. Clapp...") and some clauses beginning with negative expressions: "only" ("Only then do we find X."), "not only" ("Not only did he storm away but also slammed the door."), "under no circumstances" ("under no circumstances are the students allowed to use a mobile phone"), "never" ("Never have I done that."), "on no account" and the like.
 In such cases, do-support is sometimes required, depending on the construction.

 SVO order is permitted in Ho, although the predominant clausal constituent order of the language is SOV.
 For example: